Raine Group arrives in big way as Softbank's adviser

-NEW YORK Almost as surprising as Softbank Corp's $20.1 billion deal to acquire 70 percent of Sprint Nextel Corp was the Japanese company's choice of adviser.
+NEW YORK Almost as surprising as Softbank Corp's (9984.T) $20.1 billion deal to acquire 70 percent of Sprint Nextel Corp (S.N) was the Japanese company's choice of adviser.

-Instead of going with a large bank like Goldman Sachs or Morgan Stanley, Softbank went with Raine Group, a small merchant bank relatively unknown outside of the U.S. media and entertainment industries.
+Instead of going with a large bank like Goldman Sachs (GS.N) or Morgan Stanley (MS.N), Softbank went with Raine Group, a small merchant bank relatively unknown outside of the U.S. media and entertainment industries.
 In fact it is ranked No. 30 among worldwide M&A financial advisers, according to Thomson Reuters data.

-But Raine Group co-founder Jeff Sine and Softbank Chief Executive Masayoshi Son have a relationship that spans almost a decade.
-Their history together, which includes advising Softbank for much of the last few years in its talks with Yahoo Inc over Yahoo Japan and Alibaba Group, gave Sine the edge over the big investment banks, sources said.

-"Jeff is very liked by Masayoshi Son," said a source close to Sprint's deal with Softbank, who added that Sine's relationship with Masa, as the Softbank CEO is known, dates back to the banker's days at UBS.
-"Jeff was critical to the deal."

 While that may be true, Sine himself appeared modest in an interview with Reuters on Monday.